lokefu/Text_Summarization_using_Transformer-XL/README.md

 This project is licensed under the terms of the course license and is intended for educational use only.
 Redistribution and commercial use of this project are strictly prohibited.

+## Contribution

+Fu Yicheng, Loke (Group Coordination):
+	My role was coordinating the project, ensuring that each team member was on track to complete their assigned tasks, providing support as needed, and overseeing the project's progress.
+In addition, I provided detailed and well-formatted code templates in Python files for each part of the project, making it easier for the team to work with and debug the code.

+	Regarding the data part, I provided valuable input on data cleaning and preprocessing, which helped ensure that the dataset was properly prepared for training the Transformer-XL model.
+For the model part, I gave useful feedback on the Transformer-XL model architecture and fine-tuning script, which helped refine the model and improve its accuracy.
+As for the demo part, I contributed by providing valuable input on the design and functionality of the demo, ensuring that it met the requirements and was user-friendly.

+	Overall, my contributions helped the team work more efficiently and effectively.
+I also contributed to the coding parts beyond providing Py files, including debugging, explaining the code, and other related coding tasks that helped ensure the project's success.
+I participated in almost all of the code work for the model part and most of the code work for the data and demo parts.
+Lastly, I created the official GitHub website, including the README.md file for our project.

 ## Contact

 If you have any questions or comments about this project, please contact us at lokefu@hku.hk.